 For me—and this is true for many if not most EFL (Note: EFL stands for English as a Foreign Language and means teaching English in a country where English is not a native language.
 We will discuss the alphabet soup of related abbreviations in a future article) teachers—teaching English abroad is honestly in part a matter of expediency.
 It is also a fairly easy way to learn about another country in some depth.
 If you have the itch to travel or live abroad, EFL is a way to scratch it.
 However, there are many other reasons why you might consider teaching EFL.

 One important factor to consider is simply that there is a huge demand for English teachers around the world—meaning there are jobs.
 The U.S. economy continues to struggle.
-Recent college graduates in particular have suffered, with one in two either unemployed or underemployed.
+Recent college graduates in particular have suffered, with one in three either unemployed or underemployed.
 If you are having difficulty finding work at home, then it is nice know that there is work available for you, almost guaranteed!

 While teaching English may not be at the top of your list of ideal jobs, it is perhaps greater in variety than you realize, and one or another may suit you.
 We will explore various types of teaching jobs in next month’s column.
 In addition, in today’s market, having some job looks better than having no job, both in terms of self-esteem and on your resumé.

 While it is true that you will not get rich teaching EFL—how many rich teachers do you know anywhere, in any field?
 However, if you do your homework, prepare, choose judiciously, and market yourself effectively, you will find that you can live well, perhaps even save a bit.
 In addition, the non-monetary perks are often significant.
 We will talk about those below.